Our Blog

 Training

-Training-wise, recomps are like bulking.
+Training on a recomp looks similar to training on a bulk.
 The goal is progressive overload, increasing work over time.
-The main difference is that work capacity is less on a recomp than a bulk due to the lack of a calorie surplus.
-This also tends to be the main reason why progress slows faster on a recomp than a bulk.
-For most intents and purposes, the workout scheme between the two is equal, although it may be useful to reduce volume or frequency slightly to better accommodate progression.
+The main difference is that work capacity is somewhat lower than on a bulk because there’s no calorie surplus.
+This is also the main reason progress tends to slow faster on a recomp than on a bulk.
+The workout structure can stay roughly the same, although it can help to slightly reduce volume or frequency to better support steady progression.

 Summary